geemus/notes/houston_foresight/raw/intro.md

 * Five waves of futures work
   * Oral Tradition: shamans and mystics embedded in deep myths.
-  * Early Written Age: early macrohistorians, looking for patterns in the past and cycles of repitition.
-  * Extraction and Enlightenment: progress through science, technology, and rationalism.
+  * Early Written Age: early macrohistorians, looking for patterns in the past and cycles of repitition.  * Extraction and Enlightenment: progress through science, technology, and rationalism.
 Foten leading to tension between images of techonology and environment.  * Systems and Cybernetics: growing hand-in-hand with systems thinking as a sister science in response to the Great Depression and support of the Second World War.
   * Complexity and Emergence: shifting toward deeper understanding of hidden social and cultural determinents of our futures.

 ### Future Studies: A New Field of Inquiry (Bell)
 ### Reconceptualizing Futures (Masini)

+* How can we move from abstractly looking into the future to actually building the future?
+* As we navigate toward desirable futures, we must ask on what basis we decide what is desirable.
+* Three levels of looking at the future, representing three different philosophical approaches:
+  * "something is changing" - "prognosis" Look at data of the past and present to point the way toward what is possible and identify what is probable.
+Relies on extrapolating from social, economic and other indicators.
+Relates to philosphy of John Locke.
+  * "something MUST be changed" - "visions" Aspire to transform the present by a vision of the future.
+Instead of probables, this approach focuses on desirables.
+Relates to philosophy of Leibnitz.
+  * "something CAN be changed" - "projects" Combines knowledge of possibles/probables and a vision of desirables.
+This acknowledges the interest of the observer.
+Possibly relating to non-Western philosophies.
+* "visions" approach often relies on existing visions of writers, poets, political scientists, philosophers, policy-makers, etc. Perhaps instead it sholud develop it's own visions.
+* The best listeners/capturers ar those somehow outside the logic of the specific system, as those inside it often have socialital charatacter become an assumed identity.
+* Those who build visions identify that which is different that the present, but that is not pure utopia (since these do not occur historically).
+* Visions built not only with rational capabilities, but also intuitive, imaginitive capacities.
+* Any future one envisions will reflect social character and individual temperament, so it is important to include this openly and understandably.
+Furthermore, projects/visions should be made and shared by many diverse individuals to paint a more complete picture.
+* Future projects are political and ethical positions that lead to action.
+* Futurists must learn and help others to learn in future terms.
+This learning should be based on:
+  * Awareness of the Interrelation Between Psychological and Social Character
+  * Respect for One's Own Culture and at the Same Time Awareness of Other Cultures
+  * Learning Should Be Geared to Identity
+  * Learning Must Be Geared to the Ultimate Question of Existence (meaning of life).
+Not to answer these questions but to perceive the range of answers.

 ### Corporate Futures (Rohrbeck et al)